MISP/misp-guard/README.md

 * `blocked_attribute_types`: Blocks if the event contains an attribute matching one of this types.
 * `blocked_attribute_categories`: Blocks if the event contains an attribute matching one of this categories.
 * `blocked_object_types`: Blocks if the event contains an object matching one of this types.

+**Whitelisting**

+* To whitelist individual URLs or domains, simply add them as a JSON array under the " whitelisting" element.
+  * `urls` The entire URL is checked and only exact calls are allowed.
+  * `domains` In contrast, only the domain is checked and any website behind the domain can be queried.
+Should only be used if static whitelisting of individual URLs is not possible.

 See sample config [here](src/test/test_config.json).